NiccoMlt/Protelis-Web/src/main/frontend/README.md

 Basic code style configuration (max line length, indent style and size, ...) on frontend project are handled by EditorConfig directly on the editor.

-Advanced code style checks are done with ESLint: the tool checks code compliance to an [Airbnb React/Javascript code style](https://github.com/airbnb/javascript) [adaptation for TypeScript](https://github.com/iamturns/eslint-config-airbnb-typescript).
+Advanced code style checks are done with [ESLint](https://eslint.org/): the tool checks code compliance to an [Airbnb React/Javascript code style](https://github.com/airbnb/javascript) [adaptation for TypeScript](https://github.com/iamturns/eslint-config-airbnb-typescript).

+ESLint was chosen instead of TSLint beacause of the [deprecation announcement](https://medium.com/palantir/tslint-in-2019-1a144c2317a9) for the latter (see issue [#4534](https://github.com/palantir/tslint/issues/4534)).

 ### Continuous integration